quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Tracking Sent Packets {#tracking-sent-packets}

-QUIC stores information about every packet sent.
-It's expected implementations will index this information by packet number and crypto context and store the per-packet fields detailed below for loss recovery and congestion control.
+QUIC implementations store about every packet sent.
+It is expected implementations will index this information by packet number and crypto context and store the per-packet fields detailed below for loss recovery and congestion control.
 Additionally, implementations MUST ensure that any retransmittable frames being transmitted are tracked in case of loss.

 If a packet containing retransmittable frames is lost, the QUIC transport needs to recover from that loss, such as by retransmitting the data,